tytydraco/yessleep/out/I_Worked_As_A_Flight_Attendant_Back_In_1994_But_Something_Happened_That_Made_Me_Quit.md

 It took us 3 hours to finally calm her down.

-Even the cleaning crew claimed to see a flight attendant inside the plane while cleaning.
+Even the cleaning crew claimed to see a flight attendant inside the plane while cleaning late at night.

 Soon the rumors began to swirl that the plane was haunted and afterward some of the employees quit their jobs.